sampathss1721/-hacktofuture4-I02/README.md

-# Hack The Future 4.0 — Template
+# HackToFuture 4.0 — Template

-Welcome to your official Hack The Future 4 repository.
+Welcome to your official HackToFuture 4 repository.

 This repository template will be used for development, tracking progress, and final submission of your project.
 Ensure that all work is committed here within the allowed hackathon duration.